US Civics Guide and Education

 • Civics Circle Blog

-Take your time and look around the pages & topics.
+Take your time to look around the pages and topics.

-All content is educational - reliable, unbiased government & academic
+All content is educational, drawing from reliable, unbiased government and academic sources and resources.

 1/4

-This page: Early North America History; American Traditions & Principles; Flags; Site Guide; Links
+This page: Early North America History; American Principles & Traditions; Flags; Site Guide; Links

-This page: Early North America History; American Traditions & Principles; Flags; Site Guide; Links
+This page: Early North America History; American Principles & Traditions; Flags; Site Guide; Links

-This page: Early North America History; American Traditions & Principles; Flags; Site Guide; Links
+This page: Early North America History; American Principles & Traditions; Flags; Site Guide; Links

-This page: Early North America History; American Traditions & Principles; Flags; Site Guide; Links
+This page: Early North America History; American Principles & Traditions; Flags; Site Guide; Links

-This page: Early North America History; American Traditions & Principles; Flags; Site Guide; Links
+This page: Early North America History; American Principles & Traditions; Flags; Site Guide; Links

-This page: Early North America History; American Traditions & Principles; Flags; Site Guide; Links
+This page: Early North America History; American Principles & Traditions; Flags; Site Guide; Links

 The geographic location called "America" comes from the name of Italian explorer Amerigo Vespucci

-"While the colonies may have established it, “America” was given a name long before.
-America is named after Amerigo Vespucci, the Italian explorer who set forth the then revolutionary concept that the lands that Christopher Columbus sailed to in 1492 were part of a separate continent.
-A map created in 1507 by Martin Waldseemüller [above] was the first to depict this new continent with the name “America,” a Latinized version of “Amerigo.”
+"While the colonies may have established it, the name 'America' was attributed long before.
+America is named after Amerigo Vespucci, the Italian explorer who introduced the revolutionary concept in American history that the lands Christopher Columbus sailed to in 1492 were part of a separate continent.

 America's land was claimed by Spain, France, Russia & England

-Over the centuries, rulers of several countries made claim to the lands in the "new" world called America.
+Over the centuries, rulers of several countries claimed lands in the 'new' world known as America.

 Find out more